Michael Kanaan

-Michael Kanaan (born 23 May 1975) is an Australian triple murderer from Sydney, currently serving three sentences of life imprisonment plus 50 years and 4 months without the possibility of parole, for the murder of three people and other offences, all committed in Sydney between 17 July 1998 and 22 December 1998.
+Michael Kanaan (born 23 May 1975) is an Australian gangster and triple murderer from Sydney, currently serving three sentences of life imprisonment plus 50 years and 4 months without the possibility of parole, for the murder of three people and other offences, all committed in Sydney between 17 July 1998 and 22 December 1998.
 In the drama series Underbelly: The Golden Mile, he was portrayed by actor Ryan Corr.

 Early years

+Kanaan was born into a Lebanese Christian family.
 A psychologist's report in 2001 indicated that Kanaan experienced a normal, stable upbringing, that he and his family had a deep devotion to the Christian faith and that he abstained from the consumption of alcohol.
 He attended CBHS Lewisham in Sydney and achieved a good result in his Higher School Certificate.
 He entered a degree course at university with a view to entering the Australian Federal Police, but following a conviction for an assault charge, he instead entered the computer industry.